 285 W. Huntington Drive

 Arcadia, California 91066

 - April 3: $750,000 Santa Anita Derby

 - April 18: $400,000 San Juan Capistrano Invitational Handicap

-- November 2nd and 3rd 2012: The Breeders Cup World Championships
+- October 31st and November 1st, 2014: The Breeders Cup World Championships

 Nearest City: Los Angeles